entreri56/AIAimBot/README.md

 **Q: Do I need OBS?**
 A: **No.** The `opencv` mode reads the capture card directly via DirectShow — no OBS needed.
 OBS is only required for the `ndi` mode, or if you want to use Virtual Camera for overlays/filters.

+**Q: What is MAKCU and do I need special hardware?**
+A: MAKCU (Mouse And Keyboard Controlled via USB) is a hardware device that emulates a mouse on the Gaming PC.
+You need a compatible Arduino/Teensy board **pre-flashed with MAKCU firmware**.
+The `makcu` Python library (`pip install makcu`) is an API client — it talks to already-flashed hardware over USB serial.
+It does not flash firmware itself.
+Once connected, the bot sends mouse movement commands and reads button states (e.g., right-click to toggle aim).

 **Q: Can I run this on a single PC without a capture card?**
 A: The `mss` mode supports single-PC setups, but this is **highly detectable** by anti-cheat.
 A capture card + 2nd PC is the intended setup.